ryanw-mobile/giphy-trending/README.md

 # Giphy Trending ![Gradle Build](https://github.com/ryanw-mobile/giphy-trending/actions/workflows/main_build.yml/badge.svg) [![codecov](https://codecov.io/gh/ryanw-mobile/giphy-trending/graph/badge.svg?token=J8PHIH3OPU)](https://codecov.io/gh/ryanw-mobile/giphy-trending)

 This sample Android app presents the Giphy trending animated gifs for sharing or download.

+&nbsp;

+It was
-It was elaborated from the work by [Fahri Can](https://medium.com/codex/android-tutorial-part-1-using-room-with-rxjava-2-dagger-2-kotlin-and-mvvm-f8a54f77d3fa) in Nov 2021.
+elaborated from the work
+by [Fahri Can](https://medium.com/codex/android-tutorial-part-1-using-room-with-rxjava-2-dagger-2-kotlin-and-mvvm-f8a54f77d3fa)
+in Nov 2021.
 I migrated the codebase from RxJava to Coroutines, and then from XML Views to Jetpack